 Author: Nada Sharif

-Recent reviews of the literature similarly show that critical thinking is commonly understood as a multidimensional construct, including the ability to analyze information, interpret data accurately, evaluate arguments and evidence, draw logical inferences, and make reflective judgments1.
-These components rely heavily on active cognitive processes and pedagogical strategies that promote engagement rather than passive absorption of information.
-In today’s landscape, characterized by an overwhelming influx of data, rapid communication, and a proliferation of unverified claims, the importance of developing robust critical thinking skills becomes even more apparent.
-The capacity to pause before reacting, to assess the credibility of sources, and to consider alternative perspectives is essential for navigating complex information environments responsibly.
+Recent reviews of the literature show that critical thinking is commonly understood as a multidimensional construct — including the ability to analyse information, interpret data accurately, evaluate arguments and evidence, draw logical inferences, and make reflective judgments.¹ These components rely heavily on active cognitive processes and pedagogical strategies that promote engagement rather than passive absorption of information.

 Critical Thinking as Practice Rather Than Talent

-In a review on “Teaching Critical Thinking Skills” by Nada Alsaleh, a professor at the Instructional Technology Department, School of Education, King Saud University in Riyadh, Prof. Alsaleh suggests that critical thinking can be cultivated through explicit teaching approaches and structured opportunities for practice rather than left to develop indirectly.
-Her literature review noted that the development of critical thinking depends on intentional pedagogical methods and repeated cognitive engagement, not merely on exposure to subject content.
-In other words, individuals become better critical thinkers by practicing the work of critical thinking itself: questioning evidence, comparing interpretations, clarifying assumptions, and justifying conclusions2.
+Ina review on “Teaching Critical Thinking Skills” by Nada Alsaleh, a professor at the Instructional Technology Department, School of Education, King Saud University in Riyadh, Prof. Alsaleh suggests that critical thinking can be cultivated through explicit teaching approaches and structured opportunities for practice rather than left to develop indirectly.
+Her literature review noted that the development of critical thinking depends on intentional pedagogical methods and repeated cognitive engagement — not merely on exposure to subject content.
+In other words, individuals become better critical thinkers by practicing the work of critical thinking itself: questioning evidence,comparing interpretations, clarifying assumptions, and justifying conclusions.²

 Educational psychologist Deanna Kuhn emphasizes viewing critical thinking as an ongoing, dynamic activity rather than a fixed trait.
-She advocates understanding it as a process that develops both socially and internally, through practices like anticipatory reasoning, predicting
+She advocates understanding it as a process that develops both socially and internally, through practices like anticipatory reasoning, predicting possible outcomes, and revising judgments in light of new evidence.³ This perspective shifts the focus away from questioning whether critical thinking can be improved, and toward exploring how it can be integrated into daily routines and learning experiences.

 Accordingly, the question is not whether people are naturally “born” critical thinkers, but how environments and routines can support the gradual strengthening of critical thought.

 One productive answer lies in the logic of repeated practice.
 Research on habit formation suggests that small actions, when repeated consistently in stable contexts, can become more automatic over time.
-While habit research does not specifically claim that critical thinking itself becomes automatic in a simple or mechanical sense, it does provide a useful framework for understanding how small intellectual routines, such as checking evidence, revisiting assumptions, or pausing before judgment, may become more regular features of a person’s thinking4.
+While habit research does not specifically claim that critical thinking itself becomes automatic in a simple or mechanical sense, it does provide a useful framework for understanding how small intellectual routines — such as checking evidence, revisit in gassumptions, or pausing before judgment — may become more regular features of a person’s thinking.⁴

-Similarly, research on metacognitive strategies in higher education argues that critical thinking is best understood not as a fixed talent, but as a developable practice supported by repetition, reflection, and metacognitive regulation.5 By bringing together research on habit formation, metacognition, and critical thinking development, it proposes that small daily habits may help cultivate stronger judgment over time.
+Similarly, research on metacognitive strategies in higher education argues that critical thinking is best understood not as a fixed talent, but as a developable practice supported by repetition, reflection, and metacognitive regulation.⁵ By bringing together research on habit formation, metacognition, and critical thinking development, it becomes clear that small daily habits may help cultivate stronger judgment over time.
 The argument is not that isolated routines automatically produce sophisticated reasoning, but that repeated practices can create the cognitive conditions under which critical thinking is more likely to grow.

-Daily habits that Support Critical Thinking
+Daily Habits That Support Critical Thinking

 This understanding is also reflected in the methodology of Thinking Oasis, where critical thinking is approached as a practice cultivated through questioning, reflection, dialogue, and consistent engagement with ideas and real-world problems.